 For high school and elementary teachers

-In association with the Historica-Dominion Institute, Samara has developed its first curriculum support materials, based on the MP Exit Interview reports, for use in high school classes.
+In association with Historica Canada, Samara has developed its first curriculum support materials, based on the MP Exit Interview reports, for use in high school classes.
 “Representing You: Members of Parliament On the Job” teaches students about the backgrounds and paths to politics of the MPs we interviewed, and what they thought about the job.